psalm/psalm-plugin-symfony/README.md

 ### Configuration

-If you follow installation instructions, psalm-plugin command will add plugin configuration to psalm.xml
+If you follow the installation instructions, the psalm-plugin command will add this plugin configuration to the psalm.xml configuration file.

 ```xml
 <?xml version="1.0"?>